 School governors are people who want to make a positive contribution to children’s education

 Governors are one of the largest volunteer forces in the country (currently numbering over 250,000) and have an important part to play in raising school standards.
 The role of the governing body is key to the effectiveness of a school.
-Time and again Ofsted has noted that the most effective schools demonstrate effective leadership and management – including by the governing body.
+Ofsted has noted that the most effective schools demonstrate effective leadership and management – including by the governing body.

 The Role and Responsibilities of the Governing Body: